vs

 Frequently Asked Questions

-How much exercise do these breeds need?
+How much exercise does a Rough Collie need?

 free Pomeranian adoption listings